 Shift the Risk

-The march of time affords us ever-changing perspectives on life and that has never been truer than for the time we spend in retirement.
+The march of time affords us ever-changing perspectives on life, and that is never more true than during retirement.

 - Keep in mind that the return and principal value of stock prices will fluctuate as market conditions change.
 And shares, when sold, may be worth more or less than their original cost.This is a hypothetical example used for illustrative purposes only.